kabrony/organix-neural-interface/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+### Code Style Guidelines

+- Use ES6+ features and modules
+- Follow the existing architecture pattern
+- Document all public methods and components
+- Add comments for complex operations
+- Use meaningful variable and function names

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.